dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 ## Adversarial Attacks

-A trained CNN model acts as a linear seperator for high dimensional data for different classes where every point(image) is associated with its class.
-Of course, the boundary of seperation is not perfect.
-This provides an opportunity to push one image from one class to another (*cross the boundary*) i.e. perturbing the input data in the direction of another class.
+A trained CNN model acts as a linear seperator for high dimensional data for different classes, where every point(image) is associated with its class.
+Of course, the boundary of seperation is not perfect. <span class='green'>This provides an opportunity to push one image from one class to another (*cross the boundary*) i.e. perturbing the input data in the direction of another class.</span>

 <p align="center">
 <img src='/images/adv_learning/boundary.png' width="50%"/>
 </p>

-A better way to illustrate the two, non-targeted and targeted attack is explained by this story of Sherlock Holmes on [cleverhans](http://www.cleverhans.io/security/privacy/ml/2016/12/16/breaking-things-is-easy.html) blog :
+A better way to illustrate the two, non-targeted and targeted attack is explained by the story of Sherlock Holmes on [cleverhans](http://www.cleverhans.io/security/privacy/ml/2016/12/16/breaking-things-is-easy.html) blog :

 > Suppose Professor Moriarty wishes to frame Sherlock Holmes for a crime.
 He may arrange for an unsuspected accomplice to give Sherlock Holmes a pair of very unique and ornate boots.
 After Sherlock has worn these boots in the presence of the policemen he routinely assists, the policemen will learn to associate the unique boots with him.
 Professor Moriarty may then commit a crime while wearing a second copy of the same pair of boots, leaving behind tracks that will cause Holmes to fall under suspicion.

 In machine learning, the strategy followed by the adversary is to perturb training points in a way that increases the prediction error of the machine learning when it is used in production.
-The simplest yet still very efficient algorithm is known as Fast Gradient Step Method (FGSM) is used by both the attacks to generate adversarial examples(*very fast*) introduced in [this](https://arxiv.org/pdf/1412.6572.pdf) paper by Goodfellow and colleagues at Google.
-The core idea is to add some defined $$\epsilon$$ weak noise on every step of optimization, drifting towards the desired class (targeted) — or, if you wish, away from the correct one (non-targeted).
+The simplest yet still very efficient algorithm is known as Fast Gradient Step Method (FGSM) is used by both the attacks to generate adversarial examples(*very fast*) introduced in [this](https://arxiv.org/pdf/1412.6572.pdf) paper by Goodfellow and colleagues at Google. <span class='saddlebrown'>The core idea is to add some defined $$\epsilon$$ weak noise on every step of optimization, drifting towards the desired class (targeted) — or, if you wish, away from the correct one (non-targeted).</span>

 $$
 \begin{aligned}